Bharatjain9/Tic-tac-toe-game/README.md

 3️⃣ Navigate to the Project Folder : cd tic-tac-toe and compile the code use g++ to compile the program :  g++ tic_tac_toe.cpp -o tic_tac_toe

-4️⃣ (Optional) Install Dependencies
+4️⃣ Install Dependencies (Optional)
-If the project requires dependencies, install them based on the technology used:
+If the project requires dependencies, install them based on the technology you used

-Python: pip install -r requirements.txt
-Node.js: npm install
-C/C++: No dependencies needed, just compile and run!

 5️⃣  Run theProject 🚀 : ./tic_tac_toe